-Victor Cell Phone/Personal Electronic Device Policy - Ninth Grade and Above ONLY
+Victor Cell Phone/Personal Electronic Device Policy - High School

 The School recognizes that access to personal devices (cell phones, smart watches, tablets, personal gaming systems) is often the norm for our students.
-The School permits student possession and use of personal devices and has developed the following guidelines to outline and support appropriate use within the school day.
-Cell phone/device use is not an unconditional right at our school, and the school reserves the right to restrict or suspend access to devices when the following guidelines are not met.
+Access to these devices on campus is a privilege, not a right and use of these devices is expected to comply with the following expectations and not interfere with students' learning or progress, or the school's functioning.
+The School reserves the right to restrict or suspend access to devices when the following guidelines are not met.